Chapter 01: Blueprint Purpose

 ModuleScope

-Module 6Integrations and External Systems
+Module 6Integrations & External Systems

 Authority rule: When the BRD (Ch 05) conflicts with any other chapter, the BRD wins.